Our Fundraising Manager, Marlene Graham, shares details of her Give Up to Give Back challenge.

 My colleagues have been great and helped me to feel very welcome, even though I’m home-based, and live many miles away in Scotland.

-Before I spotted the job ad for this role, I’d never heard of a genetic leukodystrophy.
+Before I spotted the job ad for this role, I’d never heard of leukodystrophy.
 During my research, I watched videos about the charity and read personal stories.
 What struck me most, was how quickly some people who are affected can lose certain abilities, and essentially have to give up things they used to be able to do.

 Giving up some of the things I enjoy doing seems so trivial in comparison, but I have signed up to take part in Give Up to Give Back because I know that the money I raise will be put to good use to support those affected, raise awareness and advance medical research.